team-charls/jpegls-wic-codec/README.md

 ## Manual Build Instructions

-Remark: to build this reprository Visual Studio 2022 17.12 or newer with the extension HeatWave for VS2022 installed is needed.
+Remark: to build this repository Visual Studio 2022 17.13 or newer with the extension HeatWave for VS2022 installed is needed.

 1. Clone this repo, use clone --recurse-submodules to ensure the CharLS git submodule is also cloned correctly in your local git repository.
 2. Use Visual Studio to open the jpegls-wic-codec.sln.
 Batch build all projects.